Lucas3oo/sonarlint-gradle-plugin/README.md

 * specify stylesheet for the html reports
 * Be able to specify the source sets in the sonarlint DSL
 * specify the sonarlint-core version via a toolsversion property and invoke it via WorkerAPI
-* generate findbugs XML so e.g. Jenkins plugins can be used to show the issues
 * make sure up-to-date checks are resonable
 * link to rules description in the report
 * it might exists more issue types: "SECURITY_HOTSPOT" but they are not in sonarlint